 Are you a freelancer yourself, or do you work with freelance designers, writers, or other creative entrepreneurs?
+Do you work in a coworker space?
+Or are you looking at websites like ethicalproperty.co.uk to browse their locations so you can find one that suits your working style?
 The below tips can help freelancers manage their time more effectively – a major challenge for anyone who is self-employed, especially those conducting creative tasks.

 1. Time is Money

 Time is money, but it is not just that – it’s opportunity.
 We often get so caught up in our habituated behavior and pat expectations of ourselves that we stop seeing the world in terms of limitless possibility.
 My old boss used to say (and I’m guessing he derived this from a business book he read) that time is the only non-replenishable resource we have.
 Procrastination is throwing away a valuable commodity you have that will never come back.
 It’s like throwing away bellbottoms, or selling your plasma.